BrentGG/NP-ZMQ/README.md

 ### Slot Machine

 The slot machine is a three-reel, single-payline slot machine.
-The client must 'insert' a bet into the slot machine.
-This means that if the payout is 0, the client lost their bet.
-If the payout is larger than 0, the client earned their bet back, plus a certain amount depending on the payline.
 The payline is the three symbols that show up on the slot machine, these determine the size of the payout.
 All the possible symbols are: bar, cherry, plum, watermelon, orange, lemon, empty.

 The table below contains the paylines and their payouts, which is multiplied by the bet.
 | Payline | Payout |